rahulgpt/kraken/docs/docs/examples/creating-a-endpoint.md

 http_server_free(server);
 ```

-In the end when we are done with our server, we should call `http_server_free` to free any resources allocated by the server.
+This line frees any resources allocated by the server when we are done with it, by calling the `http_server_free` procedure.

 ```c
 char *index_handler(http_req_t *req, http_res_t *res)